Report Concerning or Threatening Behavior

 Title VII of the Civil Rights Act of 1964 forbids discrimination on the basis of race, color, religion, national origin, or sex, as well as retaliation against a person because the person complained about discrimination, filed a charge of discrimination, and/or participated in an employment discrimination investigation or lawsuit.

-At George Mason, ODEI investigates alleged discrimination based on:
+At George Mason, OACC investigates alleged discrimination based on:

 - Race